AndyA/fixed-sort/README.md

 //  ];
 ```

 The ranking function maps values to the groups in which they belong.
 The values that denote groups don't have to be integers (as in the example above); in fact they don't even have to be numbers although that's often a convenient choice.
+The ranking function will be called once for each distinct value in the array being sorted.

 ### Performance